Free EB-5 Evaluation

 If an investor is already lawfully residing in the United States under a different status, the investor can file Form I-485 to adjust their visa status.

-As of 2022, USCIS now allows concurrent filing of Form I-526E and Form I-485.
+As of 2022, USCIS now allows for the simultaneous filing of Form I-526E and Form I-485.

-This welcome change means that investors residing in the U.S. can eliminate an additional waiting period for petition adjudication, by submitting both forms at the same time.
-Doing so adjusts their immigration status to “pending”.
+This welcome change means that investors residing in the U.S. can eliminate an additional waiting period for petition adjudication by submitting both forms at the same time.

-Delays and Rejections
+Delays and rejections

-While many investors wait for about two years for adjudication of Form I-526E,, further delays can happen.
+While many investors wait for about two years for adjudication of Form I-526E, further delays can happen.
 USCIS might also reject the application.

 For instance, if a check for a filing fee is returned as unpayable twice, USCIS will reject an investor’s entire I-526E petition.
 The investor will also be charged a returned check fee.

-Requests for Evidence
+Requests for evidence

-If any information is missing or inadequate, the USCIS will send a request for evidence (RFE), which will delay the approval of the petition.
+If any information is missing or deemed inadequate, the USCIS will send a request for evidence (RFE), which will delay the approval of the petition.

 Common reasons for RFEs include:

-• Inaccurate financial projections
+- Inaccurate financial projections.

-• Inconsistencies in the business pan
+- Inconsistencies in the business plan.

-• Lack of third-party evidence demonstrating the feasibility of the project
+- Lack of third-party evidence demonstrating the feasibility of the project.

-• Lack of detail about the NCE’s business plan
+- Lack of detail about the NCE’s business plan.

 If an immigrant investor’s I-526E adjudication is taking longer than 93% of other petitions, USCIS allows investors to submit an inquiry with the Immigrant Investor Program Office.